LaufeyDev/LaufeyDev/README.md

 # Hello There!
-electrical engineering who is also slightly inclined to software side.
+Electrical engineering student who is also slightly inclined to software side.